ovehbe/email-printer/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Credits

+This application was developed with the assistance of [Cursor AI](https://cursor.sh), an AI-powered code editor.